-Specific dental care procedures and services covered by schedules A, B, C, D and E, and the ODA procedural codes or schedules for such procedures and services are available at [website] maintained by the Council.
+Specific dental care procedures and services covered by schedules A, B, C, D and E, and the ODA procedural codes or schedules for such procedures and services are available at www.theCouncil.ca maintained by the Council.
 Printed copies can also be obtained on request from the College Human Resources Department.